-Not sure if Sling, DIRECTV NOW, PlayStation Vue, or others are right for you?
+Not sure if Sling, AT&T TV NOW, PlayStation Vue, or others are right for you?
 Check out our head-to-head comparison of these services HERE.

 Worried you will miss your DVR?
-Don’t worry!
+Don’t be!
 All these services offer a built-in DVR option, so you will never miss your favorite show.

 Most Popular On-Demand Streaming Services

-Netflix—With new content added weekly, Netflix has thousands of hours of movies and TV shows available, making it the largest streaming service in the world.
-You will find a ton of content from major networks and movie studios, and Netflix is also the leader in the original content you cannot find on cable.
+Netflix—With new content added weekly, Netflix has thousands of hours of movies and TV shows, making it the largest streaming service in the world.
+You will find a ton of content from major networks and movie studios, and Netflix is also the leader in original content you cannot find on cable.

 Hulu—Do you want your content the day after it originally airs?
 Hulu is a great option for anyone who wants to watch recent shows from networks such as FOX, NBC, ABC, FX, and Spike.

-These are just a couple of the over 200 streaming services in the United States.
-There are also tons of great free services like Pluto TV, Crackle, Tubi, and The Roku Channel.
+These are just a few of more than 200 streaming services.
 We suggest you take advantage of the many free trials to see what services are right for you.